Real Estate Glossary

-The increase of a property's value over time.
+The increase in a property's value over time.

-The amount of monthly payments due under a mortgage plus interest on these payments.
-A person said to be "in arrears" is behind with his or her payments.
+The number of monthly payments due under a mortgage plus interest on these payments.
+A person said to be "in arrears" is behind on his or her payments.

 The value of a property set by the local municipality, for the purposes of calculating property tax.